telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/rds.md

 ![aws-rds004](images/aws-rds004.png)

 Click next and choose any options.
-Then Click __Launch DB Instance__ and wait until the database is created.
+Then click __Launch DB Instance__ and wait until the database is created.
 Detailed information is available [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html).

 At this point you are ready to connect to the instance using Microsoft SQL Server Management Studio.
 Detailed information is available [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html).

-Once you are connected create a new Database and a new table called *Movies* in it.

 ![aws-rds006](images/aws-rds006.png)

 ## Step 2: Create a WinForms project.

-First create the WinForms project, to do that create a blank Telerik UI for WinForms and add a grid and two buttons to it.
+First create the WinForms project, to do that create a blank Telerik UI for WinForms project and add a [RadGridView]({%slug winforms/gridview%}) and two buttons to it.
 The application design should look like this:

 ![aws-rds001](images/aws-rds001.png)